trade show etiquette

 Trade exhibits go quickly, so personnel needs to work together to keep things operating well.
 Assigning distinct roles like greeters, presenters, product specialists, and lead collectors keeps things from getting mixed up and makes sure that visitors get the attention they need.

-Training the staff about trade show etiquette at a trade show booth properly helps them grasp what they need to do and stay focused during the whole event.
+Training the staff at a trade show booth properly helps them grasp what they need to do and stay focused during the whole event.
 When everyone knows what to do, the booth runs well and no one leaves without being seen.

 When the trade fair ends, etiquette doesn’t stop.
 How your staff follows up after a show can make or break new partnerships.
 You should categorize, prioritize, and contact the leads you get right away.